List of presidents of Disney Channel

-Disney Branded Television is a division of Walt Disney Television (part of Disney General Entertainment Content), a subsidiary of The Walt Disney Company.
+Disney Branded Television is a unit of the Disney Entertainment business segment of the Walt Disney Company.

 Alan Wagner (1983–1984)

-Wagner left CBS in 1982 when the Walt Disney Company approached him to become the first president of the Disney Channel.
+Wagner left CBS in 1982 when the Walt Disney Company approached him to become the first president of Disney Channel.
 The cable channel was a novel idea at the time, being the first cable station to be entirely dedicated to programming for children and the family.
 Given a $100 million budget, Wagner put together a staff of programmers to create new shows for the channel in addition to drawing from Disney’s extensive collection of prior television programs and films.
 The channel's first broadcasting day aired on April 18, 1983.
 It initially started with a 16-hour-a-day service.

-Wagner left the Disney Channel after the station's first year of programming, after which he formed his own independent film and television production company, Boardwalk Entertainment.
+Wagner left Disney Channel after the station's first year of programming, after which he formed his own independent film and television production company, Boardwalk Entertainment.

 Anne Sweeney (1996–2004)

 Sweeney joined The Walt Disney Company in February 1996 as president of Disney Channel and executive vice president of Disney/ABC Cable Networks.

 From October 2000 to April 2004, Sweeney served as president of ABC Cable Networks Group and The Disney Channel Worldwide.
 Continuing with the strategy that was begun by her predecessor John F. Cooke, The Disney Channel more than quintupled its subscriber base with its mix of original series and movies and acquired programming.
 It is now available on basic cable in more than 87 million homes in the United States.
 Disney Channel executives hoped to become more "boy friendly" in 2010; especially when Good Luck Charlie premiered and when Aaron Stone and Zeke and Luther joined the main program line-up.

 In April 2004, she was named president of the Disney/ABC Television Group.
 In this role, Sweeney is responsible for Disney's entertainment and news television properties globally.
 These include the ABC Television Network, which encompasses ABC Entertainment, ABC Kids, ABC Daytime, ABC Sports and ABC News; ABC Studios, which is the television production division of the Disney-ABC Television Group; and Disney ABC Cable Networks Group, comprising The Disney Channel Worldwide—which has grown to 24 wholly owned international channels—Toon Disney, SOAPnet, ABC Family and Jetix.
 She oversees Walt Disney Television Animation, Buena Vista Worldwide Television and Walt Disney Television International, and has responsibility for managing Disney's equity interests in Lifetime Entertainment Services, and A&E Television Networks.